Jose Luis Cabrera Alarcón, PhD

 Marta Pérez-Hernández Durán

-After defending my PhD at the University Complutense of Madrid (Spain) and my first postdoctoral fellowship at New York University (U.S.) studying various cardiomyopathies, I joined the GENOXPHOS group to study the role of the tyrosine kinase Fgr in the heart.
+After defending my PhD at the University Complutense of Madrid (Spain) in cardiac electrophysiology, I did a first postdoctoral fellowship at New York University (U.S.) studying the physiology of cardiomyocytes in the context of arrhythmogenic right ventricular cardiomyopathy.
+I then joined the GENOXPHOS group to study the role of the tyrosine kinase Fgr in the heart.

 Previous studies in our laboratory have shown that Fgr, in the mitochondria, upon stress, phosphorylates complex II of the electron transport chain.
 This leads to a change in the metabolism of the cell, which ultimately leads to inflammation.

-My project studies the cardioprotective effect of Fgr inhibition (genetically or pharmacologically) to reduce cardiac inflammation.
+My project studies the cardioprotective effect of Fgr inhibition to reduce cardiac inflammation.
 Our results could then serve as a foundation to explore treatment of other cardiac conditions in which an inflammatory component plays an important role such as myocardial infarction, atherosclerosis or arrhythmogenic right ventricular cardiomyopathy.
-In the latter, in collaboration with Prof. Delmar (New York University) we have observed that Fgr inhibition in vitro is protective.

 Marta Pérez-Hernández Durán 1